letsar/binder/README.md

 #### Computed

 You may encounter a situation where different widgets are interested in a derived state which is computed from different sates.
-In this situation it can be helpful to have a way to define this derived state globally so that you don't have to copy/paste this logic across your widgets.
+In this situation it can be helpful to have a way to define this derived state globally, so that you don't have to copy/paste this logic across your widgets.
 **Binder** comes with a `Computed` class to help you with that use case.

 Let's say you have a list of products referenced by `productsRef`, each product has a price, and you can filter these products according to a price range (referenced by `minPriceRef` and `maxPriceRef`).